glyph-fr/i18n_admin/README.md

 ```

 Run the install generator which will mount the engine and create an initializer
-template to configure the gem :
+template to configure the gem, and create necessary migration :

 ```bash
 rails generate i18n_admin:install